 Base layers are typically tight-fitting in order to avoid chafing and to provide compression, as well as support.

-The best base layers for skiing are breathable and you shouldn’t even notice you are wearing them.
+The best base layers for skiing or snowboarding are breathable and you shouldn’t even notice you are wearing them.

 However with so many options available, which base layer should you buy?